 Psalm 24 This earth belongs to God by Christopher Idle from Spring Harvest

-Psalm 27 This is from the Seedbed Psalter and we sing it to the tune Sweet Hour of Prayer
+Psalm 27 This is from the Seedbed Psalter and we sing it to the tune Before the throne of God above

 Psalm 29 Ascribe to the Lord to the tune for Immortal, Invisible God only wise The Seedbed Psalter

 Psalm 42 As the deer pants to the tune Ellacombe, a great tune but you need to repeat half of the last verse The Seedbed Psalter